Integrity Initiatives in the Südhof Lab

 Accusation: The Munc18 and Syt1 blots are identical, i.e. represent duplications

-Resolution: Original blots of the experiments as now shown on PubPeer demonstrate that the Munc18 and Syt1 blots were derived from the same experiments run on the same gels but probed with species-specific distinct antibodies.
+Resolution: Original blots of the experiments are now shown on PubPeer demonstrate that the Munc18 and Syt1 blots were derived from the same experiments run on the same gels but probed with species-specific distinct antibodies.
 Since these proteins have similar sizes, the shape of their bands is nearly identical, creating an appearance of duplication.
 However, based on direct communication of the accusers with PlosONE ‘Ethics’, the PlosONE ‘Ethics’ administrators demand that we amend the blots to show samples from the same original publicly deposited blots that make the bands look different, which will be published as a ‘Correction’.
 The ‘Correction’ doesn’t actually correct anything but journals are very sensitive to PubPeer criticism and their Ethics departments are tasked with eliciting Corrections.

 Classification: Unfounded